A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

+\paragraph{Work stealing in Cilk Plus.} \figref{code-cilkplus} shows the pseudocode for the work-stealing scheduler in Cilk Plus.
+Note that when no steal occurs, the one-worker execution follows that of the serial elision.
+Upon a \spawn, the worker pushes the \emph{continuation} of the spawning parent at the tail of its deque (\liref{spawn}) and continues to execute the spawned child (\liref{exe-child}), which can also spawn.
+Once pushed, the continuation of the parent becomes stealable.
+Upon returning from a \spawn, the worker pops the parent off the tail of its deque (if not stolen) to resume its execution (\lirefs{spawn-ret}{cont}).

+The strategy of pushing the continuation of the parent is called \defn{continuation-stealing}.
+An alternative implementation is to push the spawned child, called \defn{child-stealing}.\footnote{In the literature, continuation-stealing is sometimes referred to as \defn{work-first} and child-stealing referred to as \defn{help-first}.
+The choice of which strategy to implement is orthogonal to the work-first principle.
+Hence, we call them ``continuation'' versus ``child-stealing'' here to avoid confusion.} Cilk Plus implements continuation-stealing because it can be more space efficient; more importantly, it allows a worker's execution between successful steals to mirror exactly that of the serial elision.
+Thus, one can optimize the cache behavior of parallel code for private caches by optimizing that of the serial elision.

-Whether one implements continuation-stealing of child-stealing, upon a \spawn, something has to be pushed onto the deque in order to enable parallel execution.
-Such an overhead, referred to as the \defn{spawn overhead}, is difficult to avoid entirely.
-The THE protocol is designed to minimize this overhead as much as possible, allowing a victim working to not synchronize with a thief unless they are both going after the same work item.
+\paragraph{Runtime organization based on the work-first principle.} Two aspects of the Cilk Plus design follow from the work-first principle: the ``THE protocol,'' proposed by~\cite{FrigoLeRa98} and the organization of the runtime data structures, as described in~\cite{FrigoHaLe09}.
+The THE protocol is designed to minimize the overhead of a worker operating on its deque, allowing a victim who is doing work to not synchronize with a thief unless they are both going after the same work item in the deque.
 The THE protocol remains unchanged in \NUMAWS and thus we omit the details here and refer interested readers to \cite{FrigoLeRa98}.
+We briefly review the organization of the runtime data structures, which is most relevant to the design of \NUMAWS.

+The runtime data structures in Cilk Plus are organized around the work-first principle, so as to incur as little overhead on the work path as possible, at the expense of incurring overhead on the steal path.
+With continuation-stealing, in the absence of any steals, the behavior of a worker mirrors exactly that of the serial elision, and the execution should incur little scheduling overhead.
+On the other hand, when a successful steal occurs, \emph{actual} parallelism is realized, because a successful steal enables the continuation of a spawned parent to execute concurrently (on the thief) with its spawned child (on the victim).
+In this case, the runtime must perform additional bookkeeping in order to keep track of actual parallel execution.